Take a look at the coolest Guitar birthday cake photos. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

 I started out by tracing the Les Paul guitar; I did this by taping lots of pieces of paper together.
 Then I figured out which size cake pans it would take to make it.
 I used a 12 x 15 inch pan for the base of the guitar; this pan had to be used twice (two cake mixes for each pan).

 Then I used a regular 9 x 12.5 sheet pan for the neck of the guitar.
 After cooling all the cakes I cut out my template that I made from tracing the guitar.
 I made sure I had the right measurements by measuring the actual guitar.
-I then laid my template onto each of the cakes and cut out my design.
+Then I laid my template onto each of the cakes and cut out my design.

 I decided to try my luck at fondant and I kneaded the food coloring in (green for the face of the guitar).
 After getting the color I wanted I rolled it out, used the guitar template again and cut out the face.
 I did the same with the black for the other part of the face.
-I then colored the fondant to grey and rolled out the pieces for where the strings go on a guitar.
+Then I colored the fondant to grey and rolled out the pieces for where the strings go on a guitar.
 I don’t know what these are called.

 I used Rollo’s for the volume knobs on the face.
-I used fondant again for the screws.
+Next, I used fondant again for the screws.
 I used black icing for the neck of the guitar.
 I used softened star burst for the tuning knobs (at the top of the neck).
-I used fondant for the things used to tighten the strings that tune it.
+Next I used fondant for the things used to tighten the strings that tune it.
 And last but not least I used a steady hand and icing to make the strings.

 This guitar birthday cake took me nine hours to make but it was well worth the effort I put into it.